absent42/Home_Assistant_color_temp_kelvin/README.md

 If you have a custom sensor or entity that happens to use `color_temp`, `min_mireds`, or `max_mireds` as attribute names for non-light purposes, the tool may incorrectly rename them.
 Review yellow-flagged changes carefully.

-## Hosting

-The tool is a single `index.html` file with no external dependencies.
-You can:

-- Open it directly in your browser from your filesystem
-- Host it on GitHub Pages
-- Put it on any static file server

-It works completely offline after the page loads.

 ## Technical Details

 - Pure HTML/CSS/JS, no frameworks or libraries